 - Contingencies – clauses allow you to escape the deal under certain circumstances ( a problem that did not exist previously or of which you were not aware at the time of the contract, also perhaps a mortgage contingency should the lender not approve such a property, etc.).
 Contingencies specify any event that must occur for the contract of sale to be formed and enforceable.

 In most cases, the negotiating process will go something like this.
 After deciding on a reasonable offer price, you’ll make your bid, usually accompanied by several contingencies.
-These are terms of the deal that will protect you against ending up with a lemon.
+These deal terms will protect you against ending up with a lemon.
 They may also include a request for certain repairs that the seller must fix before the deal can go forward.
 The seller may come back with a counteroffer, leading to a bit of back and forth that can go on for several days or weeks.
 An Elika buyer’s agent will advise on the best offer to make and help move things along the negotiations get stuck.
 Thanks to our agents performing a comparable market analysis, you’ll know approximately what the property is worth and what the right offer should be.

+Buying a home means dealing with a lot of paperwork, and our agents will help you navigate the red tape and get you organized.
 We’ll also make sure that any counteroffers are fair.
-Because we know NYC real estate so well and know the fair value of any one apartment, you can be confident with our advice.
+Because we know NYC real estate so well and know the fair value, you can be confident with our advice.
 We only provide buyer’s representation, and we have a strong incentive to help you get the best possible deal on your new property.
 Once the negotiations are complete and both parties have signed an agreement, we’ll help you through the rest.
-Buying a home means dealing with a lot of paperwork, and our agents will help you navigate the red tape and get you organized.